 - 1/4 cup almond meal or oat flour

-- If roasting stone fruit, preheat oven to 375 degrees and slice fruit into thin wedges.
+- If roasting stone fruit, preheat oven to 375 degrees F (190 C) and slice fruit into thin wedges.
 Place on a baking sheet with 1 tsp of coconut or olive oil and toss with a touch of turbinado or granulated sugar (optional).
 Roast for 15-20 minutes or until soft and juicy.
 Cover with foil until serving.
-Set aside
+Set aside.

-- For the waffles: In a large bowl, prepare flax egg by combining water and flaxseed and letting it rest for 5 minutes to achieve an “eggy” texture.
+- For the waffles: In a large bowl, prepare flax egg by combining flaxseed meal and water and letting it rest for 5 minutes to achieve an "eggy" texture.

-- Add the molasses, applesauce, grape seed oil, sucanat, cinnamon, baking powder, salt and cinnamon and whisk.
+- Add the molasses, applesauce, oil, sucanat, cinnamon, baking powder, salt, and cinnamon and whisk.
 Add almond milk and stir once more.

 - Next add flour and almond meal and whisk gently until just combined.
 Let batter rest while preheating your waffle iron, preferably to a high “crispy” setting.

 - Once preheated, generously spray the waffle iron with non-stick cooking spray and spoon about 1/2 cup of the batter onto the center of the iron and cook according to manufacturer’s instructions.

 - Once done, place on a cooling rack briefly to let steam roll off and crisp up a bit.
 Then transfer to serving plates in a 200-degree F (93 C) oven.
 Serve warm with almond butter, roasted stone fruit and maple syrup, or whatever toppings you desire.